-There’s always competition on the market between its players.
+There’s always competition in the market between its players.
 And to be competitive in such a business environment, you need to stand out by something.
-So, look at your competitors, define your specialty and earn a strong position on the market based on it.
-Marketing goals aimed at increasing market share may be like:
+So, look at your competitors, define your specialty and earn a strong position in the market based on it.
+Marketing goals aimed at increasing market share may be like this:

 Reduce customer churn by 15% by the end of the year to increase market share.

 Conclusions: Reach Your Marketing Objectives with These Top 10 Examples ?